havesomerest/havesomerest/README.md

+# Testing and mocking in microservice architecture with a contract based solution

+In a microserice environment the high number of different applications and the even higher number of interaction between them could cause lots of headache, slow end-to-end tests with high infrastructure requirements, and other expected and unexpected problems.
+A developer integrating with an other service without proper, well maintained mocks has to set-up and run locally, or use a shared instance of that application, which has resource needs, and/or prone of breaking.

+A microservice project (and others as well) should have API tests.
+But maintaining a different set of data, to be able to supply other teams with a reliable mock representation is a lot of effort.
+But why would we double the requiered work if it's not necessary?
+As our application has API tests, which are validating the correctness of the dependency application, we could use those test as verified, and always up-to-date mock data.
+This can be achieved by having the same (file) format for the tests and for the mocks as well.

+Because the tests and the mocks are the same, writing tests is basically means mocking that API as well.
+So if a team needs to develop against your API, you don't need to setup and maintain a full development environment, they can just use the tests as mocks.
+In a microservice based environment you can save tons of effort with this approach.
+And it has the benefit that all the additional mock scenarios the other team(s) specif(y/ies) are actual test cases for your team to fulfill!

 Havesomerest is a (REST) API test automation framework, currently in a proof of concept state.
 The tests are written in plain JSON or XML format and placed in the right place in the folder structure.

 # The concept